expresspigeon/blog/src/content/posts/2013/welcome-emails-moms.md

-Title: 6 Lessons From Moms That Will Make You Rethink Your Welcome Email
-Date: 2013-12-16 14:57
-Author: Paul Jorgensen

 We mentioned that there are thousands of different approaches to designing effective welcome emails.
 We wanted to find and share some great examples from moms doing big things on the Internet.
 We signed up